code4sac/open-fiscal-api/README.md

 ![](./images/apipage.png "API page image")

-This repository contains instructions for accessing the demo version of the Open FI\$Cal API, as well as open questions and ideas for projects using the Open FI\$cal data.
+This repository contains instructions for accessing the demo version of the Open FI\$Cal API, as well as open questions and ideas for projects using the Open FI\$Cal data.

 The example code was written in R. To run the code in this repository, you need: